ymanvictor/Pfalciparum_sero_sign/README.md

 ## LICENSE

-The contents of this repository are publicly available under an MIT Licens (see LICENSE for details)
+The contents of this repository are publicly available under an MIT License (see LICENSE for details)

 ## RENV LOCK file